top of page

 Another way to test out what type of mattress might suit you best is to place a piece of plywood board under your current mattress to reduce the amount of movement that the springs provide or you could even try sleeping with your mattress on the floor.

-Whatever type of experiment you decide to do, just keep in mind that the longer you try something, the fuller your experience might be.
+Whatever type of experiment you decide to do, just keep in mind that the longer you try something, the more robust your experience might be.
 A bad night’s sleep at a friend’s house might not just be about the mattress or a great night’s sleep at a hotel might just be the result of you being exhausted from traveling and you would have slept anywhere!
 Don’t be scared to try out a variety of models and makes or to make use of that money-back guarantee.

 Generally speaking, it is a good idea to change your mattress every 10 years or so.